olimorris/hledger-forecast/README.md

 [![Tests](https://github.com/olimorris/hledger-forecast/actions/workflows/ci.yml/badge.svg)](https://github.com/olimorris/hledger-forecast/actions/workflows/ci.yml)

-> **Warning**: This is still in the early stages of development and the API is likely to change

-Uses a YAML file to generate monthly, quarterly, half-yearly, yearly and one-off transactions for better forecasting in [Hledger](https://github.com/simonmichael/hledger).
+Uses a YAML file to generate periodic transactions for better forecasting in [Hledger](https://github.com/simonmichael/hledger).

 See the [rationale](#brain-rationale) section for why this gem may be useful to you.

 ## :sparkles: Features

 - :book: Uses a simple YAML config file to generate periodic transactions
-- :date: Specify start and end dates for forecasts
+- :date: Generate forecasts between specified start and end dates
 - :heavy_dollar_sign: Full currency support (uses the [RubyMoney](https://github.com/RubyMoney/money) gem)
 - :computer: Simple and easy to use CLI
 - :chart_with_upwards_trend: Summarize your forecasts by period and category and output to the CLI